Position/Title: M.Sc. by thesis

 Office: ANNU 043

 Currently, I am a M.Sc. student under the supervision of Dr Eduardo Ribeiro.
 Previous studies with dairy cows suggest that monitoring of rumination time and physical activity are useful data for the identification of postpartum health disorders.
-Thus, our research project proposes the use of wearable sensors and machine learning technology to enhance dairy cow health and productive performance.
-The main objective of my master’s project is to create a decision support system based on prepartum rumination time and physical activity data and using computational biology, which can predict cows (before parturition) with higher risk for postpartum health issues and impaired production.
+Thus, our research project proposes the use of wearable sensors and machine learning technology to enhance dairy cows’ health and production.
+The main objective of my master’s project is to create a decision support system, based on prepartum rumination time and physical activity data and using computational biology, which can predict cows (before parturition) with higher risk for postpartum health issues and impaired production.
 With the development of this project, we expect that dairy farmers will be able to make early decisions regarding possible interventions to prevent and minimize problems in the subsequent lactation, and hence, increase the dairy sustainability.